What to Do on a Layover in Beijing

-When I booked my flights home (NZ) for Christmas, budget dictated that I would have a long layover.
+When I booked my flights home (NZ) for Christmas, budget dictated that I would have a long layover in Beijing.
 However, this suddenly became an added bonus when I discovered China allow you to visit for up to 72 hours visa-free.
 My 12 hours in Beijing quickly changed from an annoyance to an adventure.
 I would get to explore one of the biggest cities in the world while waiting for my flight home.
 These flights are becoming increasingly common as China attempts to boost tourist numbers.
-So for those of you who are interested or considering it yourselves, here's how I spent 12 hours in Beijing.
-I cleared immigration really quickly by using the '72 hour visa-free' line which consisted of about 3 other people -it's on the far left, don't get caught in the other line!
-My luggage was checked right through so all I had with me was a small backpack.
-I quickly got some cash out and was on my way into the city.
+So for those of you who are interested or considering it yourselves, here's how I spent 12 hours in Beijing on a layover.

 Everything is incredibly well signposted in English and there are even English announcements on all the trains and subways (apparently this is since the Olympics).
-So I had no trouble finding my way into the city centre and to my first destination: Tiananmen Square and The Forbidden City.
+So I had no trouble finding my way into Beijing city centre and to my first destination - Tiananmen Square.

 The huge structures which house the Museum of China and the Mausoleum of Mao Zedong reminded me a lot of Russia.
 The square itself is a huge concrete area with a lot of people taking selfies.
 The North side of the square leads to The Forbidden City so it made sense just to continue walking.
 I passed through several royal-looking gates which were pretty impressive but at one point it became necessary to buy a ticket to go further.

-It was 40 CNY (about €5.50) which was the off-peak price which goes up to 60 CNY during the peak tourist season.
+It was 40 CNY (about €5.50) which was the off-peak price, it goes up to 60 CNY during the peak tourist season.
 Even as someone who is usually not a fan of paid attractions, this price was definitely worth it.
-I spent the next hour and a half wandering around the complex of intricately decorated gates and temples.
+I spent the next hour and a half wandering around the labrinyth of intricately decorated gates and temples.
 There was plenty more to see and I could have spent a lot longer exploring but was wary of the quickly fading light.

 I took the North exit from the Forbidden City and crossed straight over the road to the entrance of Jingshan Park.
 A ticket costs just 2CNY.
 The park looked like a really peaceful place for a wander and some quality people watching.
 But time wasn't on my side and so I headed straight up the walking path to the pavilions atop the hill (about a 7 minute walk).
 The tallest point in the park had amazing views of the city, particularly a great bird's-eye view of the Forbidden City.
 It was a beautiful spot to enjoy the sunset.